nuxt/website-v2/content/en/api/configuration-generate.md

 - Type: `Number`
 - Default: `0`

-Interval between two render cycles to avoid flooding a potential API with API calls from the web application.
+Interval (in milliseconds) between two render cycles to avoid flooding a potential API with API calls from the web application.

 ## minify